-- (a) a beverage which, at 20°Celcius contains more than 1.15% ethanol by volume; - (b) anything that is not a beverage referred to in paragraph (a) but, for the purposes of sale, is held out to be beer or spirits; - (c) any spirits, wine, ale, beer, stout, cider, or any other fermented, distilled or spirituous alcohol ordinarily used as a beverage which contains more than two (2) parts percent of proof spirit; - (d) any other substance prescribed by regulations as alcohol. - "alcohol inspector" means an inspector appointed under section 57; - "approved form" means a form approved by the Board; - "Board" means the Alcohol Control Board established under section 4; - "Chief Executive Officer", means the Chief Executive Officer responsible for the Ministry;
+- (a) a beverage which, at 20°Celcius contains more than 1.15% ethanol by volume; - (b) anything that is not a beverage referred to in paragraph (a) but, for the purposes of sale, is held out to be beer or spirits; - (c) any spirits, wine, ale, beer, stout, cider, alcoholic ready to drink beverages or any other fermented, distilled or spirituous alcohol ordinarily used as a beverage which contains more than two (2) parts percent of proof spirit; - (d) any other substance prescribed by regulations as alcohol. - "alcohol inspector" means an inspector appointed under section 57; - "approved form" means a form approved by the Board; "bar" means a licensed premises that does not charge entry fees and does not have a designated dance floor and conducts any other activities as prescribed by Regulations or as determined by the Board; - "Board" means the Alcohol Control Board established under section 4;

-- "church" means a congregation of people exercising their right to worship at a place of worship regularly used for worship and religious activities; - "hotel or motel" includes a resort or any other premises which offers accommodation for tourists or other temporary guests; - "licence" means a licence issued under this Act; - "licensed premises" means premises for which a licence to sell or supply alcohol, or to manufacture alcohol issued under this Act; - "licensee" means a holder of a licence; - "Minister" means the Minister responsible for Revenue; - "Ministry" means the Ministry for Revenue; - "minor" means a person under the age of 21 years; - "nightclub" means licensed premises that charge patrons and customers entry fees; - "prescribed fee" means a fee prescribed by Regulations for the purposes of this Act; - "repealed Act" means the Liquor Act 2011; - "Secretary" means the Secretary to the Board appointed under section 7; - "serious offence" means an offence that is punishable by imprisonment for a period of three (3) years or more; - "trading hours" means the hours determined by the Board under section 6(2)(g).
+- "Chief Executive Officer", means the Chief Executive Officer responsible for the Ministry; - "church" means a congregation of people exercising their right to worship at a place of worship regularly used for worship and religious activities; - "hotel or motel" includes a resort or any other premises which offers accommodation for tourists or other temporary guests; - "licence" means a licence issued under this Act; - "licensed premises" means premises for which a licence to sell or supply alcohol, or to manufacture alcohol issued under this Act; - "licensee" means a holder of a licence; - "Minister" means the Minister responsible for Revenue; - "Ministry" means the Ministry for Revenue; - "minor" means a person under the age of 21 years; - "nightclub" means a licensed premises that charges entry fees and has a designated dance floor and conducts any other activities as prescribed by Regulations or as determined by the Board; - "prescribed fee" means a fee prescribed by Regulations for the purposes of this Act; - "repealed Act" means the Liquor Act 2011; - "Secretary" means the Secretary to the Board appointed under section 7; - "serious offence" means an offence that is punishable by imprisonment for a period of three (3) years or more;

+"trading hours" means the hours determined by the Board under section 6(2)(g).